 - Summary

-Returns the K-th largest value in a dataset where K must be a positive integer.
+The LARGE function returns the K-th largest value from a dataset, where K must be a positive integer.

 - Syntax